Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Summary and conclusions

 \section{Summary and conclusions}

-We computed topological quantities, namely, the Hall conductance, TEE, and chiral central charge, for the lattice model of the bosonic Laughlin and Moore-Read states and compared them with theoretical expectations.
-For the Laughlin state, as the filling decreases from $1/2$ to $1/4$, the convergence of the topological quantities to their thermodynamic values is slower.
-The convergence is even slower for the $1$ and $1/3$ Moore-Read states, with the convergence being the slowest for the $1/3$ Moore-Read state.
+We computed topological quantities, namely, the Hall conductance, TEE, and chiral central charge, for the lattice model of the $\nu{=}1$ IQH, and several Laughlin and Moore-Read states, and compared them to theoretical expectations.
+For the $\nu{=}1$ IQH and Laughlin states, as the filling decreases from $1$ to $1/4$, the convergence of the topological quantities to their thermodynamic values is slower.
+The convergence is even slower for the $1$, $1/2$, and $1/3$ Moore-Read states, with the convergence being the slowest for the $1/3$ Moore-Read state.
 This behavior can be understood in terms of the correlation length and nature of the underlying states.
 The correlation length increases as the filling decreases for the Abelian Laughlin states, while the non-Abelian Moore–Read state has an even larger correlation length~\cite{Estienne15} than the Laughlin state at the same filling [For states within a single class, such as Laughlin, the larger the topological entanglement entropy (or equivalently, its total quantum dimension~\cite{Kitaev06a, Levin06}), the larger is the correlation length.
-However, it is trickier to compare states across different classes, for example, the bosonic Abelian $1/4$ Laughlin and the bosonic non-Abelian $1$ Moore-Read state both have $\gamma{=}\ln(2)$, but the former has a larger correlation length than the latter.].
-Consequently, stronger finite-size effects are observed for the $1/4$ Laughlin and $1/3$ Moore-Read states compared to their $1/2$ and $1$ counterparts, and to reliably recover their topological data, larger system sizes than those considered in this work are required.
+However, it is trickier to compare states across different classes, for example, the Abelian $1/4$ Laughlin and the non-Abelian $1$ Moore-Read state both have $\gamma{=}\ln(2)$, but the former has a larger correlation length than the latter.].
+Consequently, stronger finite-size effects are observed at lower fillings, and to reliably recover the topological data at low fillings, larger system sizes than those considered in this work are required.
 However, this is challenging to do since the modular techniques involve evaluating the singular value decomposition of a matrix whose size grows factorially with $N$, thereby requiring significantly larger computing resources for larger systems.
 Additionally, we only considered ideal model wavefunctions, not exact eigenstates of an interacting Hamiltonian, such as the Coulomb Hamiltonian.
 We anticipate that extracting topological quantum numbers from these eigenstates will be even more challenging since fewer system sizes are accessible through exact diagonalization.